If you are new to the game, let me introduce you to one of the greatest tools in the miles addict’s tool belt.

 You are in the process of a little credit card app party, just salivating over the miles you are going to be earning from the 3 cards you have just applied for.
 Your mind is already running wild with destination locations.
 Everything is going smoothly with two instant approvals on your first two apps and then suddenly you see the dreaded “further processing needed” on the screen.
 This doesn’t mean you were denied, but it does mean you weren’t instantly approved.
 Panic sets in; fear of wasting a hard hit on your credit report surfaces.
 These are depressing moments, dark times.
 I used to go straight to the wine.
 Now I go straight to the phone with a game plan.

 There are a number of reasons why you might not have been approved instantly.
 Some banks may just want you to verify some information, move some credit around, or ask why you want the card.
-Chase generally won’t instantly approve you if you have applied for another Chase card within 60 days.
-I have received two Chase cards on one day and have consulted many people who have as well, but every time the second application wasn’t approved instantly.
 Ok, so lets talk ourselves off the ledge and pick up the phone ( I will lay out a reconsideration game plan at the end of the post).

 I usually call the same or next day, but I’m obsessive.
 I should probably work on my patience.

 I have been able to get a decision 85% of the time when calling the same day or next day.
-Chase is especially easy to work with during the phone call; I have come to actually enjoy the conversations.
-That’s probably a little weird.
 When calling the reconsideration line to expedite a decision, you are essentially asking the credit analyst to manually take a look at your application and approve it.
 But there are times when the application will need to run through the computers fully and the credit analysts don’t have the authority to reconsider the application, YET.
 The normal time for a credit card to process is 10-14 days.

 Reconsidering a denial